OceanGPT/OceanGym/README.md

 # 💐 Acknowledgement

-OceanGym environment is based on Unreal Engine (UE) 5.3.

-Partial functions of OceanGym is developed on [HoloOcean](https://github.com/byu-holoocean).
+OceanGym environment is built upon Unreal Engine (UE) 5.3, with certain components developed by drawing inspiration from and partially based on [HoloOcean](https://github.com/byu-holoocean).
+We sincerely acknowledge their valuable contribution.

-Thanks for their great contributions!

 # 🔔 News